 The Sacrament of Reconciliation and Penance, also known as Confession, is available at 3 designated times weekly in the Reconciliation Chapel on the side of the church or by appointment.

-Click here for a good examination of conscience to help you prepare to make a good and full Confession.
+Click here for a good Examination of Conscience and Confession Guide to help you prepare to make a good and full Confession.

 FIRST EUCHARIST/FIRST RECONCILIATION

 First Reconciliation is part of the preparation for a child receiving their First Eucharist.
 These Sacraments are celebrated every year in late Spring for all duly prepared and instructed second graders from St. Vincent de Paul's School and St. Vincent de Paul's religious education program.
 A minimum of one full year of instruction is required in advance.
 Proof of Catholic baptism is also required prior to reception of First Eucharist.
 For further information for students in both the school and religious education programs and for students who are older than second grade, contact the First Eucharist coordinator, 619-299-3880.

 Sacrament of Reconciliation and Penance Basics

 This sacrament goes by many names today, most popularly called the sacrament of reconciliation, penance, and confession.
 It is the sacrament by which Christ forgives our sins through the absolution of the priest.

 The most ancient manual of the Church’s sacramental and moral life, the Didache, urged Christians to confess their sins before approaching the altar for Communion.
 It is, after all, by confessing our sins and receiving forgiveness that we are restored to normal family life.